Star Wars: Lethal Alliance: Plot

 Having escaped from enslavement by Zarien Kheev, Twi'lek Rianna Saren is a mercenary opposing the Empire.
 Kyle Katarn of the Rebel Alliance hires her to destroy an Imperial shipment of mirkanite going through a Black Sun warehouse on Coruscant.
 Rianna is suddenly captured during this operation, but escapes with the help of a droid named Zeeo.
 Rebel leader Princess Leia later sends Rianna and Zeeo to Alderaan on a new mission to destroy an Imperial ship.

 On Alderaan, Rianna and Zeeo make this way through an Imperial base, opposed by stormtroopers and Black Sun guards.
 Discovering that the Empire is experimenting on the scientists, they blow up both this ship and the lab.
 They also realize that a final shipment is heading to Mustafar, and Leia sends them after it.
 Rianna and Zeeo search an Imperial mining facility on Mustafar, eventually finding and destroying the drill.
 Rianna finds out that Kheev is going to Tatooine, and heads there herself.

 Rianna's ship is shot down over Tatooine by Boba Fett in his Slave I. Rianna and Zeeo track down Kheev, who sets a Rancor loose on them in an arena.
 They kill it, but are captured and brought to Despayre where the Death Star is being constructed.
 Escaping, they hear Kheev talking to Darth Vader about the construction on the Death Star.
-Donning a huge robot suit, Zheev attacks Rianna.
+Donning a huge robot suit, Kheev attacks Rianna.
 She kills him, and shows the Alliance that she and Zeeo have uncovered the Death Star.